PieFlavr/Raylib-Window-Pong/as1/README.md

 When playing a piece of audio such as an .mp3 or .wav, samples or even chunks of samples are sent to the speaker.
 For smaller more immediate sound bites (SFX), these can be loaded into RAM for speed, but longer files (Music) they can be streamed from the disk to the RAM instead in chunks.
 Either way, they are sent to the speaker.

 From looking at the terminal messages, the `raylib::AudioDevice` is necessary in the code because this essentially sets up the audio engine and resource management needed to actually play the audio.
 Without it, we would essentially be attempting to play audio without an interface to actually manipulate the speaker.

+## EXTRA CREDIT FEATURE IMPLEMENTATIONs

+The following have been implemented in the program...

+1) Dark Background Option (5 points)
+2) Custom Audio Off the Internet (5 points)
+3) Arrow key Controls (5 points)
+4) Slider Tab Switch (5 points)
+5) Dark Theme GUI (5 points)

+In the source code `as1.cpp` you can [CTRL+F] and type "EC Feature" to see all primary implementations of the above.